Brovar64/png-viewer/README.md

 - Select a folder to browse PNG files
 - Display thumbnails of PNG images
 - Show image file name and size
+- Zoom in/out of images using the mouse wheel
+- Drag transparent PNGs by their visible parts
 - Simple and intuitive user interface

 ## Installation